Below are Loggers that currently will log the MAIDENHEAD MAYHEM Contest for you.

 UserDefinedContests folder.

-You can open each folder to verify they did get copied into their folders.
+You can open the folder to verify they did get

 Close all these windows.